The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 The SEP is uniquely positioned to provide solutions, and by the nature of its public-private structure and operational expertise, to provide solutions and delivery mechanisms to help meet these challenges and include:

 • Community Benefit - creating jobs through local supply chains.
-Helping local businesses to reduce their carbon emissions.
+Helping local businesses with their energy transition.
 Employability, training initiatives, reskilling.
 Community initiatives.

-• Environment - reducing carbon emissions will help businesses meet sustainability targets, access investment and created environment for business opportunities.
+• Environment – increased access to clean local energy will help businesses meet sustainability targets, access investment and create an environment for business opportunities.
 Cleaner air, warmer homes and healthier environments to live in.

 • Investment - Not all the investment will be through the SEP but it will create an enabling environment which maximises the opportunity for investment.